 - Response and overshoot times, which represent how long it takes a TV’s pixels to change from one color to another.
 Longer times equate to longer blur trails on moving objects.

 - Frame time, which represents the amount of time for which a frame is displayed on the screen.
 The longer the frame time, the more blur you will see.
-This happens because our eyes do not focus on just one place on the screen, but instead are constantly moving over the frames on the screen, and moving your eyes past a static frame will make that frame look blurry.
-There are a couple of factors that contribute to lower frame times:
+See more information about this manifestation of motion blur here.

 - Blur within the video itself.
 This results from the on-camera action outpacing the camera’s shutter speed.
 Cinematographers usually keep this kind of blur in mind, and will account for it when planning shots for the movie or show.
 The result will usually be that you don’t even register that the blur is there.

 Most elements of motion handling are static.
 For example, response and overshoot times can’t be changed through settings, and so those elements of motion blur cannot be improved.